ehsanyousefzadehasl/PyDS/README.md

 ### Hashing

-Now, if we want to find a element in our previously checked data structures - like list - except stack and priority queues, we have to linear time search.
+Now, if we want to find an element in our previously checked data structures - like list - except stack and priority queues, we have to linear time search.
 So, we like to get an ability to be able to search for and find each element constantly.
 Hash Functions help us to get this ability.

 **Hash Functions**